juanjuanzero/building-goth-v2/README.md

 ## Getting Started

-Run go mod to create the backend
+Run go mod to create the backend.

+## Create a simple http server

+- create handler for the home route at /
+- addRoutes will be used to add routes
+- wire it up for the home page